fossadev/fossabot-docs/docs/mediarequest/03-backup-playlist.md

 # Backup playlist

-Fossabot features a backup playlist that allows you to define songs that can will be picked at random when there are no viewer requests left in the queue.
+Fossabot features a backup playlist that allows you to define songs that can be picked at random when there are no viewer requests left in the queue.

 ![Example of the backup playlist manager UI](/img/mediarequest/backup-playlist-example.png)